ACM-Amrita-Amritapuri/OmniHubAI/docs/index.md

 ---

 Thank you for checking out **OmniHubAI**!
-We hope you find this library useful for your AI projects.
+We hope this library is useful for your AI projects.